edthedev/edthedev.github.io/blog/comics.md

 Some characters and concepts are simply too silly to portray with comic book accuracy on a theater screen during a blockbuster movie.
 Honorary mention will be given (frequently in the case of DC) for silly characters and concepts that made it into television or streaming broadcast; but those characters and concepts remain too silly for the movies, according to the rules of this list.

+## Key

+Various entries below are marked by their status as of the last update to this list.
+The humor in this list was originally supposed to be - here's the 7 silly things they didn't include for every one they did.
+It has evolved over time into 'Wow.
+They did all that at the movies.
+Okay.
+Wow.'

+- ✓ Oh my goodness, they actually did this - on the big screen, in theaters!
+- → Partial credit for a live action television or streaming appearance.
+- x Assumed confirmed as too silly.
+Not only have they not done this, the moment this would have happened in the current movies has passed by.
+- x✓ The moment passed, and they did it later anyway.

 ## The Founding Avengers

 Marvel kicked this whole mess off by doing a fantastic job portraying Iron Man, one of their founding Avengers, on the silver screen, in a near-perfect rendition.